csimth335/MTH335/Chapter4/gaussian-elimination.md

 We first do partial pivoting:

-As $3$ is the largest valuein the first column, we choose row 3 to pivot on, and eliminate the first entry in rows 1 and 2 by the appropriate multiplication.
+As $3$ is the largest value in the first column, we choose row 3 to pivot on, and eliminate the first entry in rows 1 and 2 by the appropriate multiplication.
 We store those values in a matrix $L$:

 ```
 L = zeros(A) # copies size of A, fills with 0